 Apply or forward the application to someone who will.
 The deadline is August 31.
 If you have questions, send an email to email@example.com.

 Gerald Chertavian, CEO and Founder of Year Up

 When I started Year Up back in 2000, one of the very first partners I had was JFF.
 They have been partners now for 17 years, and in fact, a lot of Year Up's success came down to the early learning and strategic advice we got from JFF.

 Who We're Looking For

-First and foremost, we're looking for great entrepreneurs who are mission aligned and have a solution that can have a big impact.
-There are a lot of great entrepreneurs out there, and we're excited to meet and get to know their vision.
+First and foremost, we're looking for passion.
+We seek entrepreneurs and startups that are mission aligned and have a solution that can have a big impact.
+There are a lot of great entrepreneurs out there, and we're excited to get to know you.

-JFFLabs will focus on the following areas of exploration that improve the lives of frontline retail workers including:
+JFFLabs will focus on the following areas of exploration that improve the lives of retail and service sector workers, including:

-JFFLabs will evaluate emerging solutions on a variety of factors, including the quality of the applicant’s product, business plan, market viability, team capacity, and measurability of impact.
+JFFLabs will evaluate applicants based on a variety of factors, including mission, product, business plan, market viability, team capacity, and measurability of impact.